eywu/stringfu/README.markdown

     wtf.punc_gsub "?"   # => "Charlie the Unicorn is a potty mouth?
 He'll say things like? ????? ????????????"

-ngrams will generate ngrams for any string and returns an array of numbers corresponding to the ngrams
+ngrams will generate ngrams (unigrams, bigrams, trigrams, four-grams, etc.) for any string and returns an array of numbers corresponding to the ngrams

     ftw = "I choose Whoppie Goldberg for the Win!" ftw.ngrams  # => [1, 2, 3, 4, 5, 6, 7]